emmahewson/island-bees/TESTING.md

 ### HTML Validation

-I ran the code for all the pages through the [W3C HTML Validator](https://validator.w3.org/nu/).
+I ran the code for all the pages through the [W3C HTML Validator](https://validator.w3.org/nu/) using the textarea input by generating the source code from the deployed site (right click and select 'View Page Source' in Chrome) and pasting it in to allow me to check all pages whether requiring log in or not.
 All code passed the validation tests.
 Results below.

 <details><summary>HTML Validation Results Table</summary>